swati-prabhu/Weed-Classifier/README.md

 This repository contains the implementation of a self-supervised learning (SSL) model for weed image classification.
 The model utilizes a Swin Transformer backbone along with Multi-Masked Image Modeling (MMIM) to learn robust representations without relying on labeled data during training.

-This marks my **first Machine Learning model** being published on GitHub, and I am excited to share it with the community.

 ---

 ## 🔗 Live Demo